BrandonTaft/npm-react-autocomplete/README.md

 - Sets the object property value to be extracted and displayed in dropdown

 ### `onSelect: Function`
-- Function that will run when list item is selected
+- Function that will run when an item is selected from the dropdown
-- Has access to the item selected and the original list array
+- The item string or object is passed in as the first argument
+- The 2nd argument is the item's original index from the array passed in to the `list` prop
 - If the selected item is a number it will be returned as a string

 ### `clearOnSelect: Boolean` (Optional)